 NOTE: On most motorcycles it is not necessary to make new holes.
 Some combination of the existing holes should fit.

 4. Place the saddlebags on your bike in the position you want them to stay..
 Reinstall the seat.
 Use the lower tie downs to secure the bottom of the bags.
 On Sportsters I secure the bottom tie offs near the bottom of the shock.
-Leave about an inch of slack.
+Leave about an inch and a half of slack.

 5. Give your bike a final safety check.
 Make sure the seat and saddlebags are secure and the bags cannot come in contact with your wheel, spokes, belt or chain.